 Fishing the Winnipeg River

-The mighty Winnipeg River System which flows from Lake of the Woods to its mouth on Lake Winnipeg starts from the outflow of Lake of the Woods, then through the Winnipeg River northwards through Northwest Ontario into Manitoba and finally draining into Lake Winnipeg.
+The mighty Winnipeg River System which flows from Lake of the Woods to its mouth on Lake Winnipeg starts from the outflow of Lake of the Woods, then through the Winnipeg River northwards through Northwest Ontario into Manitoba and finally drains into Lake Winnipeg.
 It stretches a whopping 235 km (146 mi) long from Kenora, passing by Minaki, to the mouth of Lake Winnipeg.
 The system includes Rough Rock, Big Sand, Little Sand, Gun, Pistol and the Winnipeg River.

 This river route was used by Indigenous Peoples for thousands of years before European contact.
 French and English colonists also began to use the river in order to reach First Nations for the fur trade, with trade interactions for hundreds of years.
 It is the only major water route between what is now Ontario and southern Manitoba that was easily navigable by canoe.
 The Red River route was much farther south and had a longer portage.
 La Vérendrye was one of the first explorers to establish fur trade forts near the First Nations camps along the river.

 The Winnipeg River was also the main route from the Great Lakes to western Canada before the railroads were constructed in this area.
-Of the three major rivers flowing into Lake Winnipeg, the Winnipeg river contributes 50% of the water.
+Of the three major rivers flowing into Lake Winnipeg, the Winnipeg River contributes 50% of the water.

 The first navigation buoys were installed along the Winnipeg River in 1904 to aid marine traffic anticipated to support the coming construction of the new National Transcontinental Railway.